hivestrung/finance-tracker/README.md

 - transactions related to utility expenses (ex: enmax,...)

 ## Customization
-To further customize transactions based on categories from vendors or businesses you frequent edit the category.json file by simply editing the desired keyword or category.
-Any new keyword or category should be added based on the specificness of the keyword is in order to assign the correct category more specific keywords and categories should be added above less specific keywords or categories.
+To further customize transactions based on categories from vendors or businesses you frequent edit the category.json file by simply adding the desired keyword or category.
+New keywords or categories should be added based on the specificness of the the new keyword or category.
+More specific keywords and categories should be added above less specific keywords or categories.
+This ensures that the more specifc keywords and categories are checked before more general keywords and categories.

-### Adding a new keyword to a category example:
+### Adding a new keyword to a category:
-The code below is a sample of the category.json file, in this example we insert "new value" in the restaurants category between "mcdonalds" and "nandos".
-When we run the program after making these changes to category.json file, any transaction description containing the keyword "new restaurants" will be assigned "restaurants" as its category.
+The code below is a sample of the category.json file, in this example we insert "new restaurant" in the restaurants category between "mcdonalds" and "nandos".
+When we run the program after making these changes to category.json file, any transaction description containing the keyword "new restaurant" will be assigned "restaurants" as its category.

     {
         ...
+        "personal care" : [
+            ...
+            "salon",
+            ...
+        ],
         "restaurants": [
             ...
             "mcdonalds",
             "new restaurant",
             "nandos",
             ...
-        ]
+        ],
         ...
     }

-### Adding a new category example:
+### Adding a new category:
-The code below is a sample of the category.json file, in this example we add a new category before the "restaurants" category.
+The code below is a sample of the category.json file, in this example we add a new category between the "personal care" and the "restaurants" category.
 In the "new category" category we also add the keyword "something".
-When we execute the program with the updated changes to category.json any transaction description that contains "something" in it will be assigned the "new category" as its category.
+When we execute the program with these changes to category.json any transaction description that contains "something" in it will be assigned "new category" as its category.

     {
+        "personal care" : [
             ...
+            "salon",
+            ...
+        ],
         "new category": [
             "something"
-        ]
+        ],
         "restaurants": [
             ...
+            "mcdonalds",
+            "new restaurant",
+            "nandos",
             ...
-        ]
+        ],
         ...
     }

 ### Deleting a keyword or category example:
 To remove a key word from a category or a whole category simply delete it from category.json.
-In this example we remove the "new restaurant" key word we added in the first example.
+In this example we remove the "new restaurant" keyword from the "restaurants" category we added in the first example.
 We also remove "new category" category we had added in the previous example.

      {
         ...
+        "personal care" : [
+            ...
+            "salon",
+            ...
+        ],
         "restaurants": [
             ...
             "mcdonalds",
             "nandos",
             ...
-        ]
+        ],
         ...
     }

 ## CSV
 In order to visualize your transaction data a csv file is required.
 My application parses RBC e statements that can be downloaded from your online account.
-Alternatively a csv file constructed with the same format as shown below should also be suitable as input for the visualization portion of this project.
-The attributes in the csv are as follows: account number, id, date, description, category, and amount.
+Alternatively a csv file constructed with the same format as shown below should also be suitable as input for the application.
+The attributes in the csv are as follows: id, account, date, description, category, and amount.

-account number
-- The account number of the transaction.

 id
 - The id of the transaction used to cross reference transactions in e statements.
 For debit transactions RBC doesn't record a unique id, in order to compensate for this the uuid python module was used to create a unique id that is used to uniquely identify transactions in the visualization portion of the project.

+account number
+- The account number of the transaction.

 date
 - The date of the transaction stored in universal time coordinate (utc) format (ex: YYYY-MM-DD).